Modelling non-linear control systems using the discrete Urysohn operator: Identification of the discrete Urysohn operator

-In this case, the discrete Urysohn system \eqref{eq:UryshonDiscr} and \eqref{eq:UryshonDiscrContr} can be represented by the following system of algebraic equations:
+In this case, the discrete Urysohn system \eqref{eq:UryshonDiscr} can be represented by the following system of algebraic equations:

 Thus, in order to find unknown $Z$, the system of linear equations \eqref{eq:UrysohnSLAE} must be solved.
-The rank of matrix $\tilde{M}$ is $\left(m n - m + 1\right)$ or less, due to the theorem on the non-uniqueness of the solution of the identification problem.
+The rank of matrix $\tilde{M}$ is $\left(m n - m + 1\right)$ or less, due to theorem \ref{th:ident}.
 The rank of $\tilde{M}$ is strictly less than $\left(m n - m + 1\right)$ when the input sequence does not cover all possible input values.

-It can be seen that by applying the Kaczmarz method to system \eqref{eq:UrysohnSLAE}, the algorithm of section \ref{sec:identIter} is obtained.
-Each row of $\tilde{M}$ contains exactly $m$ elements that are equal to $1$, while all other elements are zeros.
-Therefore, the norm of the each row of $\tilde{M}$ is $\sqrt{m}$ and, at each iterative step, the modification of only those elements that were involved in the calculation of the corresponding element of $\tilde{Y}$ is performed.
+It can be seen that by applying the Kaczmarz method to system \eqref{eq:UrysohnSLAE} and by introducing a multiplier $\alpha$ in equation \eqref{eq:KaczGen}, the algorithm of section \ref{sec:identIter} is obtained.
+The norm of the each row of $\tilde{M}$ is $\sqrt{m}$ and, at each iterative step, only those elements of $Z$ are modified that were involved in the calculation of the corresponding element of $\tilde{Y}$.

-It is known that for the case of an underdetermined system, the Kaczmarz method converges to the solution, which is the closest (in terms of norm) to the initial guess.
-Thus, in the case when the initial guess is the all-zero vector-column, the solution converges to the minimum-norm solution.
-This property automatically proves the theorem introduced in section \ref{sec:identIter}, nevertheless, an independent proof of the theorem (without using the relation to the Kaczmarz method) is given in appendix \ref{sec:identConvProof} for the completeness of the paper.
+The Kaczmarz method is also sometimes called the projection descent method \cite{Faddeev1981}, which results from its geometrical interpretation.
+The solution of a linear system of equations can be interpreted as finding an intersection point of hyperplanes in a multidimensional space.
+Initially, an arbitrary point is taken and, at each iteration, the point is projected onto a different hyperplane.
+Each projection operation brings the point closer to the solution.

-The convergence of the Kaczmarz method in application to system \eqref{eq:UrysohnSLAE} is fast, when input changes dynamically.
-This results from rows of matrix $\tilde{M}$ being either orthogonal or relatively close to being orthogonal, since, for each new input/output element, most non-zero input values of $\tilde{M}$ are expected to be shifted\footnote{This can be illustrated by the following example.
+The actual convergence rate depends significantly on the angles between the hyperplanes \cite{Censor2009}.
+For close to orthogonal set of hyperplanes, the convergence is relatively fast, while for hyperplanes intersecting at sharp angles, the convergence is relatively slow.
+The convergence of the Kaczmarz method in application to system \eqref{eq:UrysohnSLAE} is relatively fast due to rows of matrix $\tilde{M}$ being either orthogonal or relatively close to being orthogonal, since, for each new input/output element, most non-zero input values of matrix $\tilde{M}$ are expected to be shifted to neighbouring positions in the matrix\footnote{This can be illustrated by the following example.
 Assume $m = 3$, $n = 3$ and $k_1 = 1$, $k_2 = 2$, $k_3 = 1$, $k_4 = 3$.
 Then rows of $\tilde{M}$ corresponding to $y_3$ and $y_4$ are

 respectively, which are orthogonal. }.

 The identification of a discrete Urysohn system has already been considered in \cite{Poluektov1990}, where the identification of the operator has been performed by a direct solution of system \eqref{eq:UrysohnSLAE} using the Tikhonov regularisation.
 To avoid dealing with the degenerate matrix, $\left(m - 1\right)$ values of the Urysohn matrix have been fixed.
 The disadvantage of such method is that in the case of noisy data, elements of matrix $\tilde{M}$ are slightly misplaced and may be located at adjacent positions, which complicates the solution of system \eqref{eq:UrysohnSLAE} even when the regularisation is utilised.
 Furthermore, as the method of \cite{Poluektov1990} operates with the fully assembled matrices, it requires significantly larger memory and cannot be used in real time for model identification, in contrast to the method proposed above.